CT

 Alpine & High Country

-Summer hiking and winter skiing in the Snowy Mountains and Victorian Alps — cool nights, mountain vistas, and an entirely different Australian landscape.
+Summer hiking and winter skiing in the Snowy Mountains and Victorian Alps — cool nights, mountain vistas, and an entirely different Australia from the tropical and arid zones.
+The Main Range track is world-class.
+The Bogong High Plains in autumn are extraordinary.

 Packing correctly for Australian conditions can transform a good trip into a great one.
-This list covers the essentials — adjust based on your specific adventure type and season.
+This list covers the essentials — adjust based on adventure type and season.

-Packing tip: Australian baggage allowances on domestic flights are often stricter than international.
-Pack light and multipurpose — one good merino layer does the work of three cotton shirts.
+Packing tip: Australian domestic baggage allowances are often stricter than international.
+Pack light and multipurpose — one good merino layer does the work of three cotton shirts, and packing cubes make security checks and shared vehicle storage much easier.

-Three ready-to-adapt plans that mix activity level, region, and duration.
+Three ready-to-adapt plans mixing activity level, region, and duration.

 3 Days · Queensland